Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 	metadata: name: cluster1-router-mesh
 	```

-	The YAML should include 2 routes and look as follows:
+	The YAML should include 2 Routers and look as follows:

     ```yaml
     apiVersion: interconnectedcloud.github.io/v1alpha1